Key Points

 The z-score standardizes the data by converting it into a common scale.
 This allows for easy comparison between different datasets that have different means and standard deviations.

 The z-score assumes that the data is normally distributed.
-This allows for the use of statistical tests that rely on the normal distribution, such as hypothesis testing and estimations of confidence intervals.
+This allows for statistical tests that rely on the normal distribution, such as hypothesis testing and estimations of confidence intervals.

 The z-score is used to identify outliers in a dataset.
 Any data point with a z-score greater than 3 or less than -3 is considered an outlier.